Notes from the Edge 04-29-24

 We have Spectrum cable and that gives us the crazy up and down speeds for our phones, tablets and computers.
 We don’t watch the cable channels, but we do watch Netflix, Hulu and Paramount a lot.
 Those three channels?
 About 20 bucks a month.
 The cable?
 About 210.00 a month, lol.

-Okay, well we all made it through the weekend alive and here it is Monday and so we’d best get out butts in gear.
+Okay, well we all made it through the weekend alive and here it is Monday and so we’d best get our butts in gear.
 Here is chapter one of Knock, I believe I wrote this after I came back home from open heart surgery back in 2016.
 Check out this free read, buy the book if you like it!
 Speaking of Amazon, where you have to go to buy the book, you will find several dozen of my books are now Kindle Unlimited, and if you like a physical book, they are also available in Paperback or Hardcover for most of them, and I am working on the rest (Me on Amazon).
 Have a great week, Dell.

 KNOCK